Enter Now

 All Races FAQ

-Is it possible to transfer my place to another runner or a different race?
+Can I transfer my place to another runner or transfer to another race?

 Can I raise money for any charity I choose?

-Is there a minimum amount required for fundraising?
+Is there a minimum fundraising amount?

 How do I get to Inverness?